Home | Money | Energy | Food & Drink | House & Garden | Grow Your Own | Backyard Hens | Transport | Links | Books | Green Gear

 Unlike wines, you can make beers in a plastic bin without the airlocks etc or in a fermenter.
 Beers are ready to bottle in a matter of 10 days or so but rather than individually bottling, which requires beer bottles, caps and a machine to apply them, most people nowadays use purpose made tapped barrels and just pour out as required.

 Usually the kit beers just comprise a tin with the base malt etc and a packet of yeast.
 You warm the opened tin to soften the contents and mix with boiling water and sugar.
 A kilogram pack of sugar is usually added and will result in a beer with a strength around 5.2%.
+There will be instructions on the tin.

 You then put this into your fermenting bin and top up with cold water to 5 gallons.